 – Scheduling employee engagement activities (ex: team welcome breakfast)

 For a more detailed checklist overview of all 4 stages of the onboarding process, check out: 4 Essential Onboarding Checklist for New Employees.

-One of the first introductions a new employee receives to a company’s vision, corporate values and culture is through the onboarding process.
+One of the first introductions a new joiner receives to a company’s vision, corporate values and spirit is through onboarding.
 A trend we can observe almost always amongst successful businesses is the existence of a strong culture.
-In many cases, companies with a strong sense of company culture have a clearer vision regarding business priorities, focusing as much on the individuals as on their business goals.
+In many cases, companies with a strong sense of identity and values have a clearer vision regarding business priorities, focusing as much on the individuals as on their business goals.

-Where company culture is present, leaders can more easily embody the business values on the day-to-day, directly and indirectly translating cultural identities to employees and new hires.
+Where company spirit is present, leaders can more easily embody the business values on the day-to-day, directly and indirectly translating cultural identities to employees and new joiners.
 As talent management agency ClearCompany puts it, “when leadership creates and embodies a work culture that matches the company’s mission and vision, it becomes part of the company DNA”.

 There are many ways to cultivate company culture during the onboarding process:

 – By highlighting company culture starting from day one, at hiring;